agentsea/nebulous-py/README.md

 # nebulous-py

-A python library for the [Nebulous runtime](https://github.com/agentsea/nebulous)
+A declarative python library for the [Nebulous runtime](https://github.com/agentsea/nebulous)

 ## Installation